DiegoPomares/bitter/readme.md

 ![Board pinout](doc/wemosd1.webp)

-- **Docker:** Everything is compiled using containers for consistency, to avoid cluttering the system, and because it's easier (see [installation instructions](https://docs.docker.com/get-docker/)).
+- **Docker:** Everything is compiled and executed using Docker containers for consistency, and to avoid cluttering the system (see [installation instructions](https://docs.docker.com/get-docker/)).

 ## Quickstart